coecms/WRF/README.md

 * First tutorial case (Jan 00) with 2 nests
 * First tutorial case (Jan 00) with additional diagnostics turned on.
 WRF outputs for these tests can be found under /projects/WRF/data/KGO/.
 The inputs for the tests can be found in https://github.com/coecms/wrf-testing
+Note: wps-era is currently being tested for WRF v4.1.1 compatibility to create boundary conditions from ERA-Interim.